-20. For load release (see Figure 17), if V{TRANREL} is larger than the allowed overshoot, there is not enough output capacitance.
+20. For load release (see Figure 19), if V{TRANREL} is larger than the allowed overshoot, there is not enough output capacitance.
 Either more capacitance is needed, or the inductor values need to be made smaller.
 When changing inductors, start the design again using a spreadsheet and this tuning procedure.

-Figure 17.
+Figure 19.
 Transient Setting Waveform

-Because the ADP3193 turns off all of the phases (switches inductors to ground), no ripple voltage is present during load release.
-Therefore, the user does not have to add headroom for ripple, which allows load release $V{TRANREL}$ to be larger than V{TRAN1} by the amount of ripple, and still meet specifications.
+Because the ADP3198 turns off all of the phases (switches inductors to ground), no ripple voltage is present during load release.
+Therefore, the user does not have to add headroom for ripple.
+This allows load release V{TRANREL} to be larger than V{TRAN1} by the amount of ripple, and still meet specifications.